 Urinary bacteriotherapy works best for people with frequent recurrent UTIs just involving the bladder.
 It is not suited for infections involving the kidneys, infections caused by stents, catheters or kidney stones, people with low immune function or people taking antibiotics.

-For more information about urinary bacteriotherapy, you can make contact with the Melbourne team through the Austin Health Infectious Disease Department website.
+For more information about urinary bacteriotherapy, you can contact the Melbourne team through the Austin Health Infectious Disease Department website.

 Some patients will pursue alternative treatments for their Chronic UTI for a variety of reasons.
-They may not have access to a diagnosis or antibiotic treatment; some may not be able to tolerate antibiotics; or others simply prefer to follow a more natural treatment path.
-Popular alternative treatments reported by patients include natural products like D-Mannose and Uva Ursi, other natural antimicrobials (ie Allicin, Oil of Oregano, Colloidal Silver), Chinese medicine, ozone therapy and considerable diet changes.
+They may not have access to a diagnosis or antibiotic treatment; some may not be able to tolerate antibiotics; and others simply prefer to follow a more natural treatment path.
+Popular alternative treatments reported by patients include natural products like d-mannose and uva ursi, other natural antimicrobials (ie allicin, oil of oregano, colloidal silver), traditional Chinese medicine, ozone therapy and dietary changes.

 Success using alternative treatments varies between individuals and often involves trial and error.
-It is extremely common to find what works for one person might not work for the next.
+What works for one person might not work for the next.
 Reported success is based on anecdotal evidence, so exploring this treatment approach requires good research and communication with others who have successfully treated their own chronic infections.
-One point to make is when you find the right treatment approach for you, it is important to realise that due to the nature of the embedded infection, any treatment is going to take a considerable amount of time and you need to be patient and persistent.
+When you find the right treatment approach for you, it is important to realise that due to the nature of the embedded infection, any treatment is going to take a considerable amount of time and you need to be patient and persistent.

-Please visit the blog to read stories from others who have successfully cured their chronic UTI using long-term antibiotic therapy, alternative anti-microbials, Traditional Chinese Medicine and diet changes (including fasting).
+Please visit the blog to read stories from others who have successfully cured their chronic UTI using long-term antibiotic therapy, alternative anti-microbials, traditional Chinese medicine and dietary changes (including fasting).

-Many people find the natural supplement D-Mannose provides relief from some UTI symptoms.
-D-Mannose is a naturally occurring sugar found in some foods, but the supplement form is sourced from trees such as the birch.
-Mannose is found throughout the human body, and, in particular, in the cells lining the bladder wall.
-Free floating bacteria, such as E. coli, will attach to the D-Mannose that has made its way to your bladder and are then flushed out when you empty.
-The Sweet Cures website gives recommendations on how to dose D-Mannose to treat UTIs and also as a preventative.
+Many people find the natural supplement d-mannose provides relief from some UTI symptoms.
+D-mannose is a naturally occurring sugar found in some foods, but the supplement form is sourced from trees such as the birch.
+Mannose is found throughout the human body and in the cells lining the bladder wall.
+Free floating bacteria, such as e. coli, will attach to the d-mannose that has made its way to your bladder and are then flushed out when you empty.
+The Sweet Cures website gives recommendations on how to dose d-mannose to treat UTIs and also as a preventative.
 For instructions, click here and scroll down to the heading ‘How to take D-Mannose’.